grgr/manage_cache/README.md

 Another advantage is that it is not necessary to touch relations.
 Just define the cache_key right.

-NOTE: Version 0.0.4 fixes regexp cache deletion with redis.
+NOTE: regexp was buggy with redis!
+Use version 0.0.5!

 # Usage